AashiSachdeva/parking_lot/README.md

 Unit Testing
-For Unit Testing, there is a file named as Test_Parking_Lot.java In this, a test case is taken and on the basis of this particular test case all the functions are tested.
+For Unit Testing, there is a file named as Test_Parking_Lot.java in test_parking_lot package.
+In this, a test case is taken and on the basis of this particular test case all the unit  functions are tested.
 By running this file, it is found that all the test cases are passed.